pradeep-suresh/pinpoint/DesignDocument.md

 *Shortening:*
 - Each new request for short link computation gets forwarded to the short URL generator by the application server.
-- The short URL generated in the Python API using base58 instead of base64.\n
+- The short URL generated in the Python API using base58 instead of base64.
-- *Characters like O (capital o) and 0 (zero), I (capital I), and l (lower case L) can be confused while characters like + and / should be avoided because of other system-dependent encodings*
+*Characters like O (capital o) and 0 (zero), I (capital I), and l (lower case L) can be confused while characters like + and / should be avoided because of other system-dependent encodings.*
 - Upon successful generation of the short link, the system sends one copy back to the user and stores the record in the database for future use.

 *Redirection:*